szabgab/slides/linux-docker/linux.md

 ## root
 {id: root}

-* Several meaning
+* Several meanings:

-* The name of the superuser or administrator
+* The name of the superuser or administrator: `root`
-* The name we use for the common ancestor of the filesystem
+* The name we use for the common ancestor of the filesystem: `/`
-* The name of the home-directory of user 'root'
+* The name of the home-directory of user 'root': `/root`

 ## Linux Users
 {id: linux-users}